systragroup/SG-TCTool/README.md

 ## Overview

-- **[`script.py`](script.py)** provides the core processing logic without any GUI code.
-It handles reading a video, detecting objects, tracking them, counting crossings, generating Excel reports, and optionally exporting annotated videos.
+- **[`script.py`](script.py)** provides the core processing logic without any GUI code (except a cv2 window for tripline drawing).
+It handles opening a video, detecting objects, tracking them, counting crossings, generating Excel reports, and optionally exporting annotated videos.
 - **[`app.py`](app.py)** uses Flask to provide a browser-based interface and asynchronous server handling.
 This allows the server to be deployed separately from the client machines accessing it.

+Both implementations rely on the same framework and processing tools, found in [`utils.py`](utils.py).
+They were made to rely on Ultralytics' YOLO.
+Both implementations create a local copy of all uploads (video & model), as well as log input parameters, for the sake of trouble shooting and to ensure data integrity.

 ## Installation